Would you know what to do in a cardiac, breathing or first aid emergency?

 YMCA Member: $75

-After you submit the form you will receive a message with the link for online Learning with the Red Cross.
+After you register you will receive an email with the link for online Learning with the Red Cross.

 You will register with the Red Cross with your email and complete the online portion of the class.

-After you have completed the online learning you will come to the YMCA, pay your certification fee at the Front Desk, and then head in to your skill check with the Instructor.
+After you have completed the online learning you will come to the YMCA on the Skill Check date you registered for, and then head in to your skill check with the Instructor.

 American Red Cross Lifeguard Training